 Drops and other schedule changes that are judged to be beyond the student's control may be processed as administrative actions if approved by the college dean.
 There is no schedule change fee for administrative schedule changes.
 Administrative drops do not count toward a student's ISU drop limit and do not appear as an X on the permanent record.
-The effective date of an administrative action is the date it is approved by the college dean.
+The effective date of an administrative action is the date it is approved by the college dean or authorized representative.

 Period 3 is anytime after period 2.
-Schedule changes during this period are permitted only for extenuating circumstances, may require a written statement of support from the instructor and the student, and must be approved by the dean of the student's college.
+Schedule changes during this period are permitted only for extenuating circumstances, may require a written statement of support from the instructor and the student, and must be approved by the dean of the student's college or authorized representative.

 Half-Semester and Partial Term Courses

 Specific deadlines for adding and dropping half-semester courses are published in the university calendar.
 Prorated adjustments to add and drop deadlines are made for other partial term courses.
 To find out specific deadlines for partial term courses, contact the Registrar's Student Scheduling Office, 10 Enrollment Services Center, 294-2331.